Ventriculoperitoneal shunt - discharge

 - If you have a baby, handle your baby the way you would normally.
 It is OK to bounce your baby.

 Your child may have some pain.
 Children under 4 years old may take acetaminophen (Tylenol).
 Children age 4 and older may be prescribed stronger pain medicines if needed.
-Follow your provider's instructions or instructions on the medicine container, about how much medicine to give your child.
+Follow your surgeon's instructions or instructions on the medicine container, about how much medicine to give your child.

 When to Call the Doctor